-Sometimes students do not realise that someone else (e.g. their Agent) may have selected their 'specialisation' for them.
+Sometimes students do not realise that someone else (e.g. their Agent) may have selected their 'Specialisation' for them.
 Please check your specialisation which is listed in your offer letter and change if needed.
-See how to change your specialisation below.
+See how to do this under changing my specialisation below.